Crocus plants are grown from hardy bulbs, and are beloved by many gardeners.

-Crocus are hardy bulbs that are beloved by many gardeners, as they flower in the late winter and early spring; helping to bring a touch of life into the garden following the winter.
+They flower in the late winter and early spring.
+This is great for helping to bring a touch of life into the garden, following the winter.

 Some of the common varieties of crocus include Saffron and Spring crocus.